 Introduction to Section B Benefits in Alberta

-There are many other scenarios where you may be entitled to Section B benefits.
+These are only a few types of instances where you may be eligible for Section B benefits.
+There are many other scenarios that are not listed here, and we recommend you contact our law firm today to see if you may be eligible for Section B Benefits based on your individual circumstances.
 Even if the accident happened outside of Alberta, or if none of the vehicles involved in the accident are insured in Alberta, you may still be entitled to claim Section B benefits.
 If you have any questions about your entitlement to Section B benefits, call or email us now.

 What Do Section B Benefits Cover?